bleepr/bleepr.github.io/scott.markdown

 any visitor to the restaurant.
 As a result of this we wanted to make sure the interface was as clean and simple as possible.

+As discussed in the hardware section, a button system was chosen due to it being cheaper and easier to implement but we did run into an interesting interface issue with this.
+An unexpected familiarity with touch screens left of a lot of users bashing the screen with their fingers before trying the buttons.
+This may have been an anomaly, due to our sample set being mostly technically minded people but still something we considered for bulding into future devices.

+The ILL9341 library for the screen allowed us to create simple shapes, which explains the menu's minimalist design.

 The menu design was first built early on and was kept throughout the project.
-We have a main animated "idle" screen which is used when there is no customer at the table, and an options screen to show anyone at the table available actions of the bleepr.
+We have a main animated "idle" screen which is used when there is no customer at the table, and a simple options screen to show anyone at the table available actions of the bleepr.

 [menu screen]
 [animated screen]

+The systems are clear for most users who are informed on how to use the system (which should be done when they receive the card).

 ## Bluetooth to Pi
 The Bluetooth Low Energy (BLE) communication between the **bleepr** and the **Pi